CarlosLF/P5_Vehicle_Detection/README.md

 Another problem was the detection of false positives, but with the use of heat maps this can be reduced.

-The program will fail with very dark images.
+With the current pipeline, the algorithm will fail with very dark images.
 Another problem are the oncoming cars, the cars that appear at the corners have an incomplete image and therefore these images are harder to classify.

 Future work: